 - Describe and analyse issues relating to working with offenders and victims

 - Develop plans to apply for and secure a placement opportunity.

 10 units in Criminology at 1000 level or equivalent

 In order to pass this course, each student must complete ALL of the following compulsory requirements:

 General Course Requirements:

-- Lectorial: Attendance Requirement - Students must attend a minimum number of these sessions. - As this course requires group-work and the preparation of a case report that will be developed across the entire semester, there is a minimum of 80% attendance required.
+- Tutorial: There is a compulsory attendance requirement in this course. - As this course requires group-work and the preparation of a case report that will be developed across the entire semester, there is a minimum of 80% attendance required for tutorials.

 Face to Face On Campus 1 hour(s) per Week for 12 Weeks starting in week 1